72-IT/Study/README.md

 npm install
 Usage

-You can run the projects or examples by navigating to the specific directory and following the instructions provided in each project's README file or documentation.
+You can run the server and access the application by following these steps:

-Example to run a JavaScript project:
+Start the server:

-cd path/to/project
+node server.js
-node app.js
+Open your browser and navigate to http://localhost:3000.

 Contributing

 Contributions are welcome!
 Please follow these steps: